Fix: BSOD After System Reset in Windows

 Blue Screen of Death after system reset

-In this guide, we will discuss the troubleshooting methods to try when you counter a blue screen even after resetting the system to its default state.
+In this guide, we’ll walk you through several effective troubleshooting steps to follow if you’re still seeing a blue screen, even after resetting your computer to its default state.

-In the event you are faced with the BSOD every time you attempt to use the system, you will need to use the Windows Recovery Environment to get access to the OS.
+If you see the BSOD every time you try to use your computer, you’ll need to access the Windows Recovery Environment (WinRE) to start troubleshooting.

-A bootable Windows Recovery Environment (Windows RE) is a companion OS that is often used to fix problems that prevent the operating system from booting normally.
-Once in Windows RE, you can access a number of tools to troubleshoot and repair your system, such as the Command Prompt, Startup Repair, and System Restore.
+The Windows Recovery Environment is a separate system that comes with Windows.
+It helps you fix problems that prevent your computer from starting up normally.
+From here, you can use tools such as Command Prompt, Startup Repair, and System Restore.

-1. Turn off the device by pressing and holding the power button for 10 minutes.
+1. Turn off your device by holding down the power button for about 10 seconds.

-2. Launch the system by using the power button, and then turn it off again in a similar way.
+2. Turn it back on using the power button, then immediately turn it off again the same way.

 4. boot into the recovery environment.

-5. In the WinRE mode, navigate to Troubleshoot > Advanced options.
+5. Once in WinRE, go to Troubleshoot > Advanced options.

 Enter the Advanced options menu